diogotito/hello-gbc/ARCHITECTURE.md

 and my first ambitious-ish game project for an 8-bit computer and my mind is very tainted by a decade and a half of [OOPs](https://www.youtube.com/watch?v=wo84LFzx5nI).
-And we set up ourselves to do an RPG.
+And we set up ourselves to do an SRPG.
 For a 3-month game jam.
 We are not overscoping at all!

 I don't know how to structure this thing, so I'm experimenting a bit with the organization of this code and writing down about it so that it doesn't get too spaghetti.

+This will be a turn-based game, so separating game simulation logic and state from rendering could be reasonable (I'm not dipping my toes on ECS on this one).
+But the target platform is an 8-bit embedded system with limited resources, so I feel I shouldn't force that separation too much.

 ## Control flow